Monday, February 27, 2006

 Sunday, February 12, 2006

-Yes, over and over, time after time it was, "Where's Tom?"
+Man, over and over.
+Time after time, "Where's Tom?"
 Not, "Good to see you, Debra!" or "How are you doing, Debra?" or "My!
 Aren't you the faithful little thing, Debra."

-Well, when you're the shy, insecure mess that I used to be, that kind of thing can really get on your nerves, especially when it happens no matter where you go and no matter what else you may do in a church.
-I mean, it didn't matter how 'important' I became in any church, it didn't matter how many classes I taught or how many acts of kindness I did, still, year after year, yes, it was, "Where's Tom?"
+Well, when you're the shy, insecure mess that I used to be, that kind of thing stirs up your nerves.
+I mean, it didn't matter how 'important' I became in any church or how many classes I taught or how many acts of kindness I did, still, year after year it was, "Where's Tom?"

-Since I do try to be honest in this blog, well, what amounts to being pretty honest for me...
-I'll say here that it took me right around 20 years to finally stop getting my feelings hurt by that constant "Where's Tom?" stuff.
-But the hurt only stopped after what God thought about me became more important than what other people thought about me.
-It only stopped after my love for God grew greater and stronger than my love for everyone else.
+Since I do try to be honest in this blog, well, I'll say here that it took me around 20 years to finally stop getting my feelings hurt by that constant "Where's Tom?" stuff.
+But the hurt stopped only God became more important to me than people.
+It ceased only after my love for God grew stronger than my love for everyone else.

-And those things are what I tend to write about in this blog.
+And those changes are what I write about in this blog.
 The changes God has made in my life are what I'm recording here.

-I'll just laugh at the silliness of it all.
+I'll just pause, then God and I will laugh at the silliness of it all.

 Saturday, February 11, 2006

-Somewhere along the way I discovered some things, namely:
+Somewhere along the way I discovered some things, namely it:

-My life became so much better, sweeter and more peaceful when, instead of automatically getting upset with other people, I chose to ask God, "So, like, how am I doing?"
+My life became sweeter, more peaceful when, instead of automatically becoming upset with other people, I chose to ask God, "So, like, how am I doing?"